Hawthorne001/dynamics365smb-docs/business-central/ai-in-bc-tabs.md

 ---

-## Other AI-powered amd machine learning features in Business
+## Other AI and machine learning features

 Business Central also includes various features that do not use generative AI, but use other AI models to help you work through specific tasks.